Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

     ./assembler.sh flag.s

-We see thhat there are several syscalls, before moving on recall the Syscall Arguments:
+We see that there are several syscalls.
+We need to make sure they are working before moving on recall the Syscall Arguments:

 - 1st arg: rdi, edi, di, dil
 - 2nd arg: rsi, esi, si, sil